Impact at a Glance

 Migrations

-I led or contributed to multiple major technology migrations while keeping production systems running:
+I lead or contribute to multiple major technology migrations while keeping production systems running:

 4,503 Code Reviews